 Get Your Kids to Sleep On Vacation

+My first, our “spirited” and “independent” child is a terrible sleeper.
+Really terrible.
+If you have a terrible sleeper, you will feel me on the desire to do ANYTHING to help everyone get some shut-eye, especially when you’re supposed to feel relaxed on vacation!
 A well-rested mother is a happy mother, and a well-rested toddler is also a happy toddler.
 As such, I will go the extra mile to make sure my kids sleep well on vacation.

 Here are my tips for beating toddler jet lag, getting your baby to sleep on vacation, and keeping your sleep routine while traveling!

 Some kids are flexible with their sleep routine.
 If you are reading this blog, yours probably isn’t one of them.
 If my kids are up late there is a 100% chance they will wake up at least 1 hour earlier.
-There is also a 150% chance they will be grumpy all day.
+There is also a 350% chance they will be grumpy all day.